2021 Wedding Trends

-This is a big one in our Boho world and we are proud for it.
-Being Eco should be a way of life, so incorporating it into your weddings should be a no brainer.
-It’s pretty straight forward if you think about it; reduce food waste, let there be no plastic in sight, use dry florals or plants that can be kept after/gifted to the guests (how cool is that for a keepsake?!), rent everything (need suppliers?
+This is a big one in our Boho world and we are proud of it.
+Being Eco should be a way of life, so incorporating it into your weddings should be a no-brainer.
+It’s pretty straightforward if you think about it; reduce food waste, let there be no plastic in sight, use dry florals or plants that can be kept after/gifted to the guests (how cool is that for a keepsake?!), rent everything (need suppliers?
 I got you.), reuse and borrow.

 Image via Poppy Perspective

 Choose a vintage bridal gown, or one made out of repurposed vintage lace (Poppy Perspective), choose eco-friendly wedding stationery (@chloecreative1), eco-friendly bridal jewellery and headpiece (@tobeadorned), eco-friendly florist (@irisandcoflowers) etc. I totally know you got this.

 7. Disco Bold Floral Palettes (told you 2021 weddings are all about colour!)

 Image via @kirstymackenziephotography, stylist @pinkpalmevents, furniture & backdrop @purpledoorprops